-Transportation problems in the Puget Sound region all stem from a shortage of funding.
+Transportation problems in the Puget Sound region all stem from a shortage of funding and limited mode choices.
 The agencies that provide much of the funding and operation of major components of the transportation infrastructure in the region were created by local citizens in response to local and regional needs.
 The agencies communicate regularly and work well together.